 3 new Ontario music releases you need to hear this week

-You can hear the show live every Saturday evening at 5 p.m.
-ET on CBC Radio One.
-In the Key of C can be heard across the province, except for in the GTA.
-Hamilton listeners can hear the segment in the audio player.
+You can hear Adam during the show every Saturday evening at 5 p.m. on CBC Radio.
+In the Key of C can be heard across the province, except for the GTA.
+Hamilton listeners can hear this segment in the audio player above.

 Here are this week’s picks: